They are forged not birthed, those little girls

 If my fragile bones should crack under the weight of

-the continent placed in my empty womb, to whom
+the content placed in my empty womb, to whom should

 again, removed from the knowledge of the tempting fruit